80 Simple Elf Ideas For Toddlers

 For a humorous setup, entangle your elf in a string of mini Christmas lights (or use a small piece of yarn decorated with beads to resemble lights).
 Position the elf as if it was in the midst of decorating and got a little wrapped up in the process.

-This playful scenario adds a bit of comic relief to the Elf on the Shelf tradition and is a great reminder of the fun and sometimes messy side of holiday preparations.
+This playful scenario adds a bit of comic relief to the Elf tradition and is a great reminder of the fun and sometimes messy side of holiday preparations.
 It’s an easy and funny idea that’s sure to bring smiles and laughter to your family each time they see it.

 elf on the shelf tangled in christmas lights